wvu-navLab/SRC2-scripts/README.md

-**The .rosinstall and instruction have only been tested for round one code.
+**The .rosinstall and instructions have only been tested for round one code.
 Need to add details for round 2 and round 3.**

 # SRC2-scripts
 Scripts for generating docker images for submission.